Send me detailed itinerary on my whatsapp no.

-There are certain rules and laws that you need to follow while going for the treks, however, Trekveda takes care of all such kind paper works which are inclusive in the package.
+There are certain rules and laws that you need to abide by, while going for the treks, however Trekveda takes care of all such kind paper works which is inclusive in the package.
 Certain registration fees and document verification along with some permissions are required in order to protect the nature and its evergreen heritage for future.
-In addition to this, if you need to avail a guide, you can also hire a guide with some bucks and a nominal paperwork.
+In addition to this, if you need to avail a guide, you can also hire a guide with some bucks and a nominal paper work.

 Please carry the documents mentioned below.
 Documents two and three need to be downloaded (PDF), filled in, signed and handed over to the trek leader at the base camp.

-Trekking on Phulara Ridge is a different kind of adventure where you required to be physically and mentally prepared for the best and worse, at the same time.
-While high altitudes treks making it tough to breathe, the beauty of those pristine mountains leaves you speechless so that you forget to breathe for a moment or two.
-In addition to the physical and mental preparation, there is a certain aspect of the health that is needed to be considered on the first hand when you make up your mind about the trekking at Phulara Ridge.
+Trekking is altogether a different kind of adventure where you required to be physically and mentally prepared for the best and adverse, all at once.
+With high altitudes making it tough to breath, the scenic beauty of those pristine mountains leave you spell-bounded so that you forget to breath for a moment or two.
+In addition to the physical and mental preparation, there are certain aspect of the health that are needed to be considered at the first hand when you make up your mind for the trekking,

-Trekveda, by efforts of its team, leaves no stone unturned to provide you with the best trekking experience while ensuring your safety as its priority.
+Trekveda, by dint of its team of trained professionals, leave no stone unturned to provide you with the best trekking experience while ensuring your safety as its priority.
 Here are some vital aspects that Trekveda includes in its checklist to ensure the safety of its trekkers.

-Trekking at Phulara Ridge demands endurance and fitness and those who suffer any kind of physical or physiological ailments are advised not to go for high altitude treks in the beginning.
+Trekking at high altitudes demands endurance and fitness and those who are prone to any kind of physical or physiological ailments are advised to not to go for high altitude treks in the beginning.
 To get assurance about the trekker’s fitness, we comply with certain aspects of the being fit such as BMI (Body Mass Index) along with the fitness proof since we can’t put the trekkers into the risk.

-An ideal medical kit that’s developed for the trekking on Phulara Ridge has Blood Pressure Monitor/checker, Stature, Oxygen checker and Oxygen Cylinder coupled up with certain must have medicines, in case of medical emergency:
+An ideal medical kit that’s developed for the trekking has Blood Pressure Monitor/checker, Stature, Oxygen checker and Oxygen Cylinder coupled up with certain must have medicines, in case of medical emergency:

-Trekveda provides you all the necessary equipment for trekking at Phulara Ridge from tents to ropes.
-In addition to that, our trek leaders also ensure the safety by various safeguards they take from time to time for your safety.
-Microspikes are provided to attach to your shoes which help you to keep the traction on the snow and make it easier to climb.
-An additional gaiter is provided to cover the snows which prevent the entering of snow into the shoes.
-Customized tents are provided to the trekkers which ensure the warmth and temperature 10 degrees higher than the outside coupled up with high-quality sleeping bags which can endure the temperature up to 15 degree Celsius below the freezing point.
+Trekveda provide you all the necessary equipment for trekking from tents to ropes.
+In addition to that, our trek leaders also ensure the safety by various safeguards they take time to time for your safety.
+Micro spikes are provided to attach to your shoes which help you to keep the traction on the snow and make it easier to climb.
+An additional gaiters are provided to cover the shows which prevent the entering of snow into the shoes.
+Customized tents are provided to the trekkers which ensure the warmth and temperature 10 degrees higher than the outside coupled up with high quality sleeping bags which can endure the temperature up to 15 degree Celsius below the freezing point.

-Trekveda, keep all your nutritional and hydration requirements on its checklist, our trek leaders will guide you to keep your body hydrated on the high altitudes Kedarkantha trek as de-hydration can attract to the severe medical emergencies while trekking.
+Trekveda, keep all your nutritional and hydration requirements on its checklist, our trek leaders will guide you to keep your body hydrated on the high altitudes as de-hydration can attract to the severe medical emergencies on high altitude treks.